 devdeps-hdfs-sdk RPM package:

 This package contains dynamic link library files required for the runtime of HDFS/ODPS external tables.
-It provides core interfaces for interaction between the Java Virtual Machine (JVM) and the Java Native Interface (JNI).
-This component acts as a communication bridge between the JVM and the local external table Java SDK, ensuring the stable operation of the external table feature.
+It provides the core interfaces for JVM to interact with JNI (Java Native Interface).
+This component serves as a communication bridge between the Java Virtual Machine and the local external table Java SDK, ensuring the stable operation of the external table feature.

 devdeps-java-extensions RPM package:

-This package integrates core dependency libraries (JAR files) required for HDFS external tables and other external data sources such as ODPS.
-The extension package contains a complete Java runtime dependency chain, ensuring compatibility and performance optimization of the external table feature in distributed scenarios.
+This package integrates the core dependency libraries (JAR files) required for HDFS external tables and other external data sources (such as ODPS).
+This extension package contains a complete Java runtime dependency chain, ensuring the compatibility and performance optimization of the external table feature in distributed scenarios.

 Obtain the devdeps-hdfs-sdk RPM installation package.

-- For Enterprise Edition users, contact the technical support to obtain the devdeps-hdfs-sdk RPM installation package.
+- For Enterprise Edition users, contact Technical Support to obtain the devdeps-hdfs-sdk RPM installation package.

-After obtaining the installation package, install it by using the following command:
+After obtaining the installation package, install it by running the following command:

 The

-libhdfs.soandlibhdfs.so.0.0.0files must exist, and the corresponding symbolic links must be normal.Example:
+libhdfs.soandlibhdfs.so.0.0.0files must exist, and the corresponding soft links must be normal.Here is an example:

 $ll /usr/local/oceanbase/deps/devel/lib total 376 lrwxrwxrwx 1 root root 16 Dec 24 19:49 libhdfs.so -> libhdfs.so.0.0.0 -rwxr-xr-x 1 root root 384632 Dec 24 19:09 libhdfs.so.0.0.0